“Read Then Write” Method — A Teaching Philosophy

 *Student-age Language Arts Group: Literature and Analysis, Creative Writing, College Writing Prep.
 Available by semester or school year. $45 per student per group session.
 Instructional plan tailored to specific group’s needs.
 Can include guided discussions, vocabulary and grammar, writing process, formal group writing assignments (with individual written/audio feedback).
 4-8 students per weekly or bi-weekly group.

 *Adult Workshops: Available in 3, 6, and 9 month time frames in Nashville area or online.
-Note: In-person week-long and weekend sessions will resume in 2021 (hopefully!).
-Replaced with Zoom or approved online interactive classroom.
+Note: In-person week-long and weekend sessions will resume in 2021 or 2022.
+Replaced with Google Meet or approved online interactive classroom.
 Past workshops: “Soul Letters,” “Read, Then Write,” “Unblocking the Write Within.”
 Priced per person, per session, plus travel.

 Creative Writing Coach